FThompson/ElTagCalculatorTutorial/README.md

 ];
 ```

 You can use `this.parent` to access the app's actions and states from within an element.
 In this context, `this` refers to the current element and can be used to access this element's HTML attributes or state, if defined.
-This state is independent of the parent app state.
+Each component state is independent of the parent app state.

-Add a button that clears the display and a button that clears the last character of the display.
+Add buttons that clear and backspace the display.

 ```javascript
 const view = [